gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

 @anchor megaduck_sound_register_value_changes
 ### Sound Register Value Changes
-The only changes which will not be handled automatically with the practices mentioned above these two cases.
+There are two hardware changes which will not be handled automatically when following the practices mentioned above.

-These changes may be required when using existing Sound Effects and Music Drivers.
+These changes may be required when using existing Sound Effects and Music Drivers written for the Game Boy.

 1. Registers @ref NR12_REG, @ref NR22_REG, @ref NR42_REG, and @ref NR43_REG have their contents nybble swapped.
     - To maintain compatibility the value to write (or the value read) can be converted this way: `((uint8_t)(value << 4) | (uint8_t)(value >> 4))`
 2. Register @ref NR32_REG has the volume bit values changed.
     - `Game Boy:  Bits:6..5 : 00 = mute, 01 = 100%, 10 = 50%, 11 = 25%`
     - `Mega Duck: Bits:6..5 : 00 = mute, 01 = 25%,  10 = 50%, 11 = 100%`
-    - To maintain compatibility the value to write (or the value read) can be converted this way: `(((~(uint8_t)value) + 1u) & (uint8_t)0x60u)`
+    - To maintain compatibility the value to write (or the value read) can be converted this way: `(((~(uint8_t)value) + (uint8_t)0x20u) & (uint8_t)0x60u)`

 ### Graphics Register Bit Changes
 These changes are handled automatically when their GBDK definitions are used.